Dwight Peck's personal Web site

 Lisa displaying fortitude and improbable joie de vivre near imperfectly melted snowfields.

-The narrator, D Peck, assisting Professor Durham in a photographic pose, 1993.
+Mr Peck assisting Professor Durham in a photographic pose, 1993

-Weather declining badly, the hiking party pretty much lost in the fog . . .
+Weather declining, the hiking party pretty much lost in the fog . . .

 as hiking companions begin to suggest their doubts, but insufficiently loudly.

-Until the narrator notices Ms Haley's blue face and concludes that it's time to vacate the area speedily and go warm up somewhere.
+Until we notice Ms Haley's blue face and conclude that it's time to vacate the area speedily and go warm up somewhere.

 Time for a restorative snack in the hut next to the farm of Le Richard, luckily open.